Proof of Varagnolo-Vasserot conjecture on cyclotomic categories O: Proof of Theorem

-Finally, let us consider the case of $\ell-1$-copies of $\gl_{\infty}$.
-In this case each weight space for the $\ell-2$ copies of $\gl_{\infty}$ with level $1$ actions is a highest weight Schur $\gl_{\infty}$-categorification of a level 2 Fock space.
+Let us proceed to (ii).
+By Lemma \ref{Lem:act_type}, here we have $\ell-1$-copies of $\gl_{\infty}$ acting.
+In this case each weight space for the $\ell-2$ copies of $\gl_{\infty}$ with level $1$ actions is a highest weight $\gl_{\infty}$-categorification of a level 2 Fock space.
 Let the multi-charge of that Fock space be $(t_1,t_2)$.
 So the standard objects are parameterized by 2 partitions $(\lambda^{(1)},\lambda^{(2)})$.
 For each integer $c$ we may have not more than 2 addable/removable boxes with shifted content equal to $c$, the box in $\lambda^{(2)}$ is bigger than that in $\lambda^{(1)}$ (i.e., precedes it in the signature).